drinosaret/vn-club-resources/docs/guide.md

 Think of it this way: when children learn their native language, they don't spend years studying grammar before attempting to understand stories.
 They're thrown into the language from day one, picking up patterns through exposure.
 The same principle applies here.

-Even if at the beginning it seems impossible, if you trust the process and make a serious effort to understand all Japanese that you interact with, you will improve.
-You won't do this if you keep telling yourself that you "need" translations.
-You don't.
+At the beginning, it may seem impossible, and the results of your efforts may not immediately be apparent.
+However, if you trust the process and make a serious effort to understand all Japanese text that you interact with, you will improve.
+If you instead keep telling yourself that you "need" translations, and that you're still "not ready" for real native content, you won't.

 **Your actual timeline:** Learn kana (1 week maximum), start the [Kaishi 1.5k](https://ankiweb.net/shared/info/1196762551) Anki deck, set up tools, and immediately start engaging with native content.
 Don't wait for some arbitrary "readiness" milestone that doesn't exist.